Deepan-Karmakar/p5.js-tutorial/Beyond-the-canvas.md

   createP('this is a paragraph');
 }
 function mousePressed() {
-  removeElements(); // this will remove the div and p, but not canvas }
+  removeElements(); // this will remove the div and p, not canvas }
 ```